-When someone has a leaky gut, it means that the barrier has been damaged, resulting in bigger holes that don’t filter as effectively as a healthy gut lining.
+When someone has a increased intestinal permeability, it means that the barrier has been damaged, resulting in bigger holes that don’t filter as effectively as a healthy gut lining.
 The things that pass through, such as gluten, bad bacteria and undigested food particles, can be toxic, and when leaked into your bloodstream can cause an immune reaction in your body.

-There are many ways that your body might be trying to tell you that you have a leaky gut.
-Here are some of the main symptoms of a leaky gut:
+There are many ways that your body might be trying to tell you that you have increased intestinal permeability.
+Here are some of the main symptoms of increased intestinal permeability: